ArctosDB/arctos/.github/ISSUE_TEMPLATE/arctos-down.md

 - [ ] Email sent to Arctos Google Group @ewommac
 - [ ] Tweet @lin-fred
 - [ ] Update to arctosdb.org @mkoo
+- [ ] Close this issue when above are complete